 AAM Senior Vice President, Policy & Strategic Alliances

-Christine Simmon joined the Association for Accessible Medicines (formerly GPhA) in 2012 as the Senior Vice President of Policy & Strategic Alliances, and most recently was named Executive Director of AAM’s Biosimilars Council, founded in 2015.
+Christine Simmon joined the Association for Accessible Medicines in 2012 as the Senior Vice President of Policy & Strategic Alliances and was named Executive Director of AAM’s Biosimilars Council, founded in 2015.

 In her current role, Christine is responsible for leading policy development and issues management for AAM, directing the Biosimilars Council, and building relationships with strategic partners in the health care sector, including patient advocacy groups.